 And, most importantly, it’s extra durable.
 All the adjustment workings are encased in rubber, and it is covered by a lifetime warranty.

-Read more, and see our other recommendations (here)!
+Read more, and see our best air rifle recommendations.

 How to Buy the Best Rifle Scope for the Money

 Its primary purpose is to magnify your target, in order to provide a safer, more accurate shot.
 They also offer better visibility than iron sights, since they accentuate natural light for better low-light shooting.
 And, of course, the magnification is a big plus.

 Lenses: (The most important feature on any scope is the lens set.)